JENMAN African Safaris

 • All drinks

-• Personal expenses such as telephone calls, curios and tips
+• Personal expenses such as telephone calls, curios etc.

 Pre-tour Information